Training for Starting Your Own Business

 1 / The Executive Summary is the first thing a reader will see but it the last that you will write when all other elements of the business plan have been completed.

-A good Executive Summary includes four key elements about your business:
+Most importantly, a good Executive Summary includes four key elements about your business

 - Describe your business, product, or services.